 - Sherpa, P. Y. (2007) Identification of New Tourism Product, Solukhumbu Pro-Poor Rural Tourism Initiatives and its Sustainability in Nepal.
 Tourism for Rural Poverty Alleviation Program-UNDP, Nepal

-Institutional Reports and Newsletters
+Reviews, Reports and Newsletters

 - Sherpa, P. Y. (2013) Understanding Climate Change in the Everest Region.
 Annual Publication of Mountain Trail 2013.
 Mountain Spirit, Kathmandu, Nepal